mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 ### Writing a Babel plugin that turns native string operations into function calls

-Babel is usually used to compile ES 2015 code into ES5 code, but you can also write your own Babel plugins that change your code in the way you want.
+Babel is usually used to compile ES 2015 code into ES5 code, but you can also write your own Babel plugins that contain your own code transformation rules.

 Strings aren't objects, so you can't store metadata on them.
-Instead of creating a string literal we want to create a wrapper object for each string.
+Therefore, instead of creating a string literal we want to wrap each string in an object.

 So, instead of running the original code: